GaloisInc/saw-script/heapster-saw/README.md

 One of the simplest Heapster commands is `heapster_define_perm`, which defines a new named permission which can then be used in Heapster types.
-As an example, here's a permission which describes an 64-bit integer value:
+As an example, the following defines a permission which describes a 64-bit integer
+value:
 ```
 heapster_define_perm
   env